supermemo-wiki/SuperMemo.Wiki/blogs/naess/futureofsupermemo.md

 Shift+alt+X pops up prompt which asks for note and/or priority.
 Same functionality as explained before, but note will be pasted above the highlighted text and priority will be assigned.

-Ctrl+alt+Enter will quickly filter (F6 + Ctrl+A + S to apply all but "spacing filter) the article, when user rather use SM stylesheet determined formatting.
+Ctrl+alt+Enter will quickly filter the article, when user rather use SM stylesheet determined formatting.
+This sends the following keystrokes: F6 + Ctrl+A + S to apply all but "spacing filter)

 # #2 Prioritization framework
 Priorities determined by some framework instead of arbitrary priority ranges.
 It is easier to prioritize by categories (e.g. applicable / urgent / mildly interesting) than abstract ranges.
 See: [Youtube: Priority Heuristics in SuperMemo](https://youtu.be/OwV5HPKMrbg) for direction.